 - Major gold refineries

-- Industrial mining operations
+- Industrial gold mining operations

 Key Insight

-A niche, collector-oriented and import-dependent gold market rather than a production or trading hub.
+San Marino functions as a niche, collector-oriented, import-dependent gold market rather than a production center or major trading hub.

-Where Gold Comes From (Indirectly)
+Where Gold Comes From in San Marino

-- Switzerland (major refining hub)
+- Switzerland – Major refining center

 - International bullion suppliers